 FAS also ensures all businesses operating in Seattle are paying required business and occupation taxes.
 The Seattle business license tax is applied to the gross revenue that businesses earn.
 Visit our Business License Tax website for information about the tax and to pay your taxes online.

 The City of Seattle regulates some business activities.
-These businesses require both a standard business license and a regulatory endorsement on the license.
+These businesses require both a standard business license tax certificate and a regulatory endorsement on the license.
 Visit our Business Regulations website to find out if your business requires a regulatory endorsement.

 City Purchasing and Contracting Services manages bids and contracts on behalf of all City departments and offices using competitive processes to acquire fiscally and socially responsible solutions.

 The Fleet Management Division (FMD) centrally manages the City fleet to provide quality, cost-effective and environmentally sustainable vehicles and equipment to all City departments.
 FMD also provides vehicle and equipment acquisition, disposal and motor pool services, as well as replacement and green fleet planning to improve and maintain the quality of the City's fleet.